 How Do Other Countries Compare?

 The scientific evidence behind the danger of asbestos has been enough for countries to ban its use.
+This is why there is lots of asbestos testing in Manchester.
 What’s baffling is that while other countries have banned asbestos for several years now, our federal agencies are still trying to finish the risk assessment phase, even when there is a wealth of evidence that should convince lawmakers to allow the EPA to ban the use of all forms of asbestos.
 In fact, former President Donald Trump expressed skepticism on the dangers of asbestos, which is strange considering that there are many alternatives for asbestos.

 Are There Current Efforts Pushing for a Ban On Asbestos?